 What is a Messaging Framework and why is it important?

-They key to an effective framework is having institution-wide buy-in.
-So, it’s important that teams and individuals can quickly understand the document, see it’s value, and apply the messaging in their role.
-A blanket statement like the one below is short, simple and gets the job done.
+The key to an effective framework is having institution-wide buy-in.
+Thus, it’s important individuals can quickly understand the document, see its value, and apply the messaging in their role.
+A blanket statement like the one below is short, simple, and gets the job done.

 Who are we and what we do

 This should be less marketing spin and more of a quick overview of your institution.
 You can talk about who you are, what you do, and when and where your school was established.